sfarrens/sf_tools/sf_tools/docs/source/index.rst

 :Date: 19/07/2017

-SF_TOOLS is a series of Python 2.7 modules with applications to astrophysics, cosmology, signal processing and statistics.
+SF_TOOLS is a series of Python 2.7 modules with applications to image analysis, signal processing and statistics.

 Dependencies:
 -------------